E-CAM/E-CAM-Library/Classical-MD-Modules/modules/dask_traj/readme.rst

 Using `MDTraj <http://mdtraj.org/>`_ is a fast and easy way to analyze MD trajectories.
 However, MDTraj has a couple limitations:

-* The whole trajectory needs to fit into memory
+* The whole trajectory needs to fit into memory, or gathering results becomes inconvenient

 * The result of the computation also needs to fit into memory